 A refresher on professional business attire

-Business Casual for Men
+Business Casual Attire for Men

-Perhaps you are known for your impeccable taste in ties, or you always have the shiniest shoes or the crispest whitest shirts.
+Perhaps you’re known for your impeccable taste in ties, or you always have the shiniest shoes or the crispest whitest shirts.
 If you do have your own style, then continue to own and wear it with confidence.
 Great options for business casual attire include a decent blazer in a single dark color, navy blue being at the same time both effortlessly stylish and cool.
 Wearing a blazer will give you that extra edge and confidence when you’re delivering the all-important closing statement.

 On your bottom half, dress pants aren’t needed, but smart ones are, again, preferably in a darker color as this always looks smarter.
 You might also consider chinos for a more casual overall look.
-If you work in a start-up or creative industry, it’s probably perfectly acceptable to wear denims too but don’t go for anything too rebellious, like skinny drain pipe legs or ripped holes in your knees.
+If you work in a start-up or creative industry, it’s probably perfectly acceptable to wear denims too, but don’t go for anything too rebellious, like skinny drain pipe legs or ripped holes in your knees.
 You’re at a meeting, not a gig, and you want to be taken seriously.

 Personal style and personal hygiene

-There are a couple of other final recommendations for any occasion where you are going to be in close proximity to other people.
+There are a couple of other final recommendations for any occasion where you’re going to be in close proximity to other people.
 We’re not just talking the obvious personal and dental hygiene, but the important additional features to pay attention to when completing your final appearance.
 Make sure that your hair is smart and well styled and that you have taken care to trim your beard or have had a fresh, clean shave.